eighty20results/e20r-payment-warning-pmpro/readme.txt

 == Limitations / Known Issues ==

-The plugin currently **supports the Stripe.com and PayPal payment gateways**.
+The plugin currently **supports the Stripe.com gateway integration**.

 The PayPal gateway support does **not** include real-time IPN message handling for updated credit cards and subscription/billing plans.

-Adding more gateways is on the roadmap, but will require sponsorships.
+Adding more gateways is on the road map, but will require sponsorships.
 You can sponsor support for a new gateway by going to[the Eighty / 20 Results Purchase page](link="https://eighty20results.com/shop") and purchase a sponsorship.

 If you sponsor the development of gateway support you will receive forum support for the lifespan of this plugin, plus a lifetime license key for one website of yours for all available and future plugin features.

 = Changelog =

+== v4.3 ==

+* ENHANCEMENT: Simplify the add-on specific option names and upgrade the database
+* ENHANCEMENT: Use new option names for add-ons and simplify add-on configuration
+* ENHANCEMENT: Trigger change of add-on option names when loading settings (if applicable)
+* ENHANCEMENT: Renamed render_addon_entry() method to render_addon_checkbox()
+* ENHANCEMENT: Add label to indicate payment gateway module licensing status when activated
+* ENHANCEMENT: No need to double-check when the decision had already been made to send the message
+* ENHANCEMENT: Send admin email every 7 days when there are license warnings (expiring or expired license(s))
+* ENHANCEMENT: Added PHPDoc blocks for all class variables in Payment_Reminder()
+* ENHANCEMENT: Added PHPDoc blocks for load_hooks() method in Payment_Reminder()
+* ENHANCEMENT: More debug logging for User_Data::save_to_db() function
+* BUG FIX: Load the payment reminder message filters on init (decides whether to send the message, etc)
+* BUG FIX: Don't return user_data before processing payment/subscription because email address changed
+* BUG FIX: Check and set license status when plugin is being deactivated
+* BUG FIX: Didn't check state of license when triggering toggle_addon handler
+* BUG FIX: For an add-on to be active, it also needed to be licensed (wrong behavior)
+* BUG FIX: For an add-on to have status 'active', it needs to be both active and licensed
+* BUG FIX: Didn't always trigger Payment_Reminder::should_send_reminder_message()
+* BUG FIX: Didn't trigger the 'e20r-payment-warning-send-email' filter which triggered date check of message(s)

 == v4.2 ==